- Visitors & Friends

 Shortlisted candidates will be invited to participate in an interview in late April 2014.

-Decisions are expected to be made around May 2014.
-This webpage will be updated as soon as successful candidates have been notified.
+Successful candidates for the Louis Dreyfus-Weidenfeld Scholarship and Leadership Programme have now been notified by email.
 If you have not heard from us by this time, then your application to this scheme has been unsuccessful.
-Due to the volume of applications we receive, we are unable to contact unsuccessful applicants individually or provide feedback on applications.
+Due to the volume of applications we receive, we are unable to contact all unsuccessful applicants individually or provide feedback on applications.

 If you have any questions about this scholarship which are not answered above, please email us through the Ask a Question facility, selecting the Funding category.